laurieliu0125-web/order_management/README.md

 | HeatingOil                                  | 0.50      | 5        | 6             | 6        |
 | JPY - Japanese Yen                          | 0.90      | 10       | 4             | 2        |
 | Nasdaq                                      | 0.95      | 5        | 4             | 2        |

+## Limitations and futher improvements

+### Hyperparameters are dependent on multiple factors
+The optimal hyperparameter values are market‑specific, which is reasonable given that differences in volatility and liquidity across products affect fill rates and slippage.
+However, tuning was performed with fixed input values for `τ`, `M`, `N`, and `K`.
+Robustness tests show that many hyperparameter combinations yield very similar mod_score values, particularly for max_resubmits.
+This may explain why the optimal max_resubmits is large in certain markets.
+For the decision‑related hyperparameters `p_initial`, `tau_fill`, and `max_resubmits`, a synergistic effect is expected: in less liquid markets, larger `tau_fill` and more `max_resubmits` should be required to achieve lower slippage and higher fill rates.
+However, products such as Heating Oil achieve the best validation performance with low `p_initial` and `tau_fill`, yet with many resubmissions.
+This can be explained by the observed high volatility in several periods (e.g., 30‑minute range movements of over 3,000 ticks).
+Instead of sacrificing PnL by setting conservative limit order prices (high `p_initial`) to increase fill rates, it proves more effective to give each order a short lifetime and resubmit it multiple times with timely updated limit prices.
+Given the complex dynamics of different markets, it is difficult to provide concrete reasoning for why hyperparameters take specific optimal values, and they remain sensitive to user inputs.
+Our research on this specific set of user‑input values demonstrates that applying the optimal hyperparameters with the EPDF strategy improves slippage and PnL on test sets for six out of seven markets.

+### Challenge of balancing fill rate and pnl when the agent incurs net losses
+Agents trading EuroStoxx, German Bunds, and Heating Oil futures are making losses.
+Therefore, it is difficult to balance losses against fill rates, because increasing the fill rate would likely result in even greater losses.
+We navigated this by introducing the `mod_score` metric for hyperparameter selection, which depends on both the difference in PnL and the difference in fill rate between the agent with resubmission and the EPDF strategies.
+Nevertheless, the results remain sensitive to the fact that losses are incurred; the optimal `p_initial` values for these three markets are all low (0.5), and the EPDF strategy achieves a lower first‑attempt fill rate than the original agent.